Chaitanya-Keyal/CRUx-Round3-Tasks/Task 2 - Spotify2YouTube/README.md

 - Both Spotify and YouTube developer keys are required to use this script.
 - For Spotify:
     - Create an app on the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard).
+    - Tick the checkbox for "Web API" in the app settings.
     - Add `http://localhost:8888/callback` as a redirect URI in the app settings.
     - Copy the client ID and client secret from the app settings.
     - Create the file `spotify/credentials.json` with the following contents: